HarvsG/rightmove_floorscraper/package/README.md

-# rightmove_webscraper
+# rightmove_floorscraper
+This is a fork of rightmove_webscraper

 <a href="http://www.rightmove.co.uk/">rightmove.co.uk</a> is one of the UK's largest property listings websites, hosting thousands of  listings of properties for sale and to rent.

-The <code>rightmove_webscraper.py</code> class is a simple Python interface to scrape property listings from the website and prepare them in a Pandas dataframe for analysis.
+The <code>rightmove_floorscraper.py</code> class is a simple Python interface to scrape property listings from the website and prepare them in a Pandas dataframe for analysis.

 The class uses the <i>lxml</i> and <i>requests</i> libraries to scrape data from the rightmove website.